 I understand why this hospital is considered the best in Thailand.
 Traveled all the way from Australia to get my treatment here after I heard good things about it.
 Superb staff, very friendly, attentive, and helpful.
 Many of the staff can speak English, so communication is not a problem.
 I asked many questions and told them my concerns, and they answered patiently and put me at ease.
 Had to stay for several days after my treatment.
 The room was super clean, well-designed, and definitely made me feel comfortable.
 The nurses checked on me every hour or so, and the food was surprisingly great.
 Though having to stay in a hospital is never a good experience, I would say my time in Bumrungrad was a pleasant one.
 A bit pricey when compared to other hospitals around the area, but with the quality service and high-level care offered, it was all worth it.

-BNH Hospital, located in Bang Rak, Bangkok, Thailand offers patients Skin Cancer Surgery procedures among its total of 10 available procedures, across 8 different specialties.
-Currently, there's no pricing information for Skin Cancer Surgery procedures at BNH Hospital, as all prices are available on request only, whilst the national average price is approximately ฿1,900.
-There are many specialists available at the Hospital, with 5 in total, and they are not accredited by any recognized accreditations institutes
+BNH Hospital, can be found in Bang Rak, Bangkok, Thailand and offers its patients Skin Cancer Surgery procedures as well as 10 other procedures, across 8 different procedure categories.
+At present, there is no pricing information for Skin Cancer Surgery procedures at BNH Hospital.
+The pricing information is quite specialised, so it's only available on request, and the average price is around ฿1,900.
+Many medical professionals work at the Hospital, with 5 in total, and BNH Hospital is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?